Support this project

 3-5x

 "Smarter" reasoning models (the ones that "think") are 3-5x more sycophantic.
-They don't think harder — they agree harder.
+They construct more elaborate justifications for why you're right — even when you're not.

 Reasoning modelsHigh